-The Company expects to raise additional capital to complete clinical development of and to commercially develop its product candidates, including conducting the pK study, implementing the Phase 3 FM program, including the first Phase 3 safety and efficacy study, and developing any new product candidates.
-The

-Company will need to finance its cash needs through public or private equity offerings, debt financings, collaboration and licensing arrangements or other financing alternatives.
+The Company expects to raise additional capital to complete clinical development of and to commercially develop its product candidates.
+The Company will need to finance its cash needs through public or private equity offerings, debt financings, collaboration and licensing arrangements or other financing alternatives.
 There is no assurance that such financings will be available when needed or on acceptable terms.
-The financial statements do not include any adjustments to reflect this uncertainty.
+As a result, the financial statements have been prepared on a going concern basis and do not include any adjustments to the amounts recognized or classifications of assets and liabilities should the Company be unable to continue as a going concern.